tpickering395/SuperPong/README.txt

+Git controlled version of SuperPong project.

+Made by: Ayah League, Thomas Pickering, and Noel Villalpando

 What is contained in this directory:
 -The game's executable file along with its required resources as a .pck file.
 They must be within the same directory to run properly.
 -The full godot project of the game, including source code and assets.